Amelia32034/amelia32034/README.md

 # Amelia 32034

-Frontend for[Amelia32034.com](https://Amelia32034.com), a website that lists events local to Amelia Island, Florida, with a focus on culture and the arts.
+Frontend for [Amelia32034.com](https://Amelia32034.com), a website that lists events local to Amelia Island, Florida, with a focus on culture and the arts.

 ## Prioritized Issues